I’m Gabriella Volpe, B.Ed.

 You will also find me standing up for all human rights.
 We can never uphold the disabled community without supporting all communities that have been oppressed by white supremacy and authoritarian models.

 I view home education as resistance to systems that have rejected individuals like my son over the decades.
-Alternative education is my silent protest to institutionalization and oppression.
+Alternative education is my silent protest against institutionalization and oppression.
 In my little corner of the world, I work toward accessibility through equity-centered approaches to education.

 we are all teachers.